-Get Latest Diamond Prices 2022 January – Rapaport Price List
+Get the Latest Diamond Prices 2023 Sept – Rapaport Price List

 In order to know the latest Rapaport price you can comment below your diamond’s weight, shape color & clarity.
 We will revert back with the latest 2023 Sept diamond prices.

 These are not standard prices for the diamond, It’s just a base price list.

-Rapaport price is the base price on which diamond dealers provide more discounts or ask premium depending on diamonds.
+Rapaport price is the base price on which diamond dealers provide more discounts or ask premium depending on the diamonds.
 This makes diamond dealers compete with each other.

 What is Back/Discount & Premium from Rapaport Diamond Pricelist?

 A) Discount – Percentage of the discount applied to Rapaport base price.
-Term Discount, Back, Below, Less all are the same & commonly used in trade.
+Term Discount, Back, Below, and Less all are the same & commonly used in trade.

 B) Premium – Percentage of addition in price from Rapaport base price.
-Means X% addition of list price.
+This means X% addition to the list price.
 This happens in very fewer cases.

 Example For Discount – 1.01 H Vs2 3EX ( excellent cut, excellent symmetry, excellent polish) with NONE fluorescence is available at a 34% discount.
 It’s similar to “15% off at Nike Shoes”.
-Let do some math and make it more simple.
+Let’s do some math and make it more simple.

 RAPAPORT PRICE – % Discount = Price Per Carat * Diamond Carat weight = Total Price